Kyoto design declaration: Success and results

-When signed in 2008 in the same venue as Kyoto Protocoll in 2002 by the 124 global members of Cumulus including the executive Board of Cumulus, President Christian Guellerin, Past President Yrjö Sotamaa, Rector Kan Shimamoto, Kyoto Seika University, and Industrial Designer Takuo Hirano from Japan.
+When signed in 2008 in the same venue as Kyoto Protocol in 2002 by the 124 global members of Cumulus including the executive Board of Cumulus, President Christian Guellerin, Past President Yrjö Sotamaa, Rector Kan Shimamoto, Kyoto Seika University, and Industrial Designer Takuo Hirano from Japan.
 The Declaration also received support from ICISID, BEDA, AIGA and EIDD. four major international organizations, who still support and encourage the declaration and its design concepts.